nwnisworking/php/README.md

 # php
-A PHP libraries created by me.
+A PHP libraries created to simplify writing PHP codes